-Our Mission is to support students and the families of those attending the United States Military Academy, the United States Naval Academy, the United States Air Force Academy, The United States Coast Guard Academy, the United States Merchant Marine Academy, and those students from Tennessee that are enrolled in a ROTC program.
+Our Mission is to support students and the families of those attending the United States Military Academy, the United States Naval Academy, the United States Air Force Academy, The United States Coast Guard Academy, the United States Merchant Marine Academy, and those students from Tennessee that are enrolled in a ROTC program or prep school.

 We assist our nations service academies in their efforts to identify and recruit high school students interested in pursuing a military education, and educate the community about these opportunities.

-We hold events during the year that raise money support for the Wounded Warrior Project (WWP).
-These events are the WWP's Soldier Ride, where we host wounded soldiers in an organized charity bike rally, and the All Academy & ROTC Ball held annually in December to raise funds for our Nation's veterans.
+We hold events during the year that raise money in support for the Wounded Warrior Project (WWP).
+New for 2016, our club will also support Operation Stand Down Tennessee.
+Our major fundraising event is the All Academy & ROTC Ball held annually in December to raise funds for our Nation's veterans.
 This evening also recognizes and honors those young Tennesseans who are pursuing collegiate military leadership training.

 What is the Wounded Warrior Project?